Lennox Lewis vs. Francois Botha: Background

 Following an easy victory over the previously undefeated Michael Grant on 29 April, Lennox Lewis agreed to make his next defense against South African contender Francois Botha.
 The fight was also announced to take place in Lewis' native London, making it his first championship fight there since being defeated by Oliver McCall in 1994.
 Botha, meanwhile, was coming off an impressive performance against Mike Tyson in which he dominated the former undisputed champion for four rounds before Tyson was able to land a quick right hand in the fifth round to earn a knockout victory.
 Botha then fought a close majority draw with fellow heavyweight contender Shannon Briggs and earned an easy first-round knockout victory over journeyman Steve Pannell before landing the championship fight with Lewis.
 Lewis, however, faced criticism for choosing to face Botha, who was ranked at number nine by the WBC and not ranked at all by the IBF.
 Though Botha came into the fight as a huge underdog, he remained confident that he could defeat Lewis stating "If I don’t knock him out, it’s going to be a terrible beating."

+On the undercard highly regarded contender Wladimir Klitschko (WBC/WBA:3rd IBF:7th) stopped Monte Barrett (IBF:12th WBC:13th) in the 7th round after knocking him down 5 times.